HunterWilkins/RootBuyerRemastered/readme.md

 RootBuyerRemastered is an attempt to "Remaster" the original RootBuyer.com.
 It cleans up the design of the site while still staying true to its original color scheme and layout.

 ## NOTE: THIS IS AN UNOFFICIAL PROJECT
-## NOTE: THIS SITE IS CURRENTLY UNDER MAINTENANCE DUE TO MLAB DEACTIVATION

 ### Original
 ![RootBuyerOriginalSiteScreenshot](https://raw.githubusercontent.com/HunterWilkins/RootBuyerRemastered/master/client/public/Screenshot(Original).jpg)